ethanlq/SCMA-codebook/CB_autoencoder/README.md

 Sim_MED_M4  : the code for check the minmum Eculidean distance, which is one design performance indicator for SCMA

-Proposed_E2ESCMA : the codebook learned by our proposed codebook
+Proposed_E2ESCMA : the codebook learned by our proposed E2ESCMA

 REF_AESCMA  : the reprodced codebook of  [R1]